CDFPT Application Procedure

 Individual (Self), Departmental, and School Nomination

 Academic departments and/or college/schools form Tenure and Promotion (TAP) Committees to recommend faculty for consideration by the CDFPT.
 The names of TAP Committee members are public knowledge.
 Nominations may also be presented through self-nomination.
 In either case, all candidates must send a brief letter of intent to the Dean of their College/School as well as a copy to the Provost’s Office by end of May (see timetable for specific dates).
 It is assumed that candidates have had discussions regarding promotion and/or tenure progress with their chairs and dean and expectations are clear.
 There is no prescription by which TAP Committees are formed.
 Organization varies and reflects the nature and values of the particular department/school/college faculty.
 The composition of such committees assures that candidates receive equitable and full consideration of their qualifications for promotion and/or tenure.
 Candidates being considered cannot be members of a TAP Committee.
 Student evaluations are also considered in the review conducted by the TAP Committee.

 The CDFPT application material must arrive at the Office of the Provost according to the deadline schedule.

 All departmental and/or school/college recommendations for promotion and/or tenure are forwarded to the CDFPT through the Office of the Provost.
-Copies should be sent to the Academic Dean by the third week of November (see timetable for specific dates).
-Faculty not nominated by the Committee can then nominate themselves by submitting a letter to the CDFPT and the appropriate Academic Dean by the first week of November (see timetable for specific dates).
+Copies should be sent to the Academic Dean by the second week of October (see timetable for specific dates).
+Faculty not nominated by the Committee can then nominate themselves by submitting a letter to the Office of the Provost and the appropriate Academic Dean by the first week of December (see timetable for specific dates).

 Note: Adjunct Promotion Procedures Adjunct Faculty are recommended for promotion by their respective colleges, not by the CDFPT.
 Materials, however, are due on the same annual timeline as Full Time Faculty.
 The materials required for consideration are items 1 and 2 below, and must be submitted to their respective Deans’ Offices and/or TAP Committees by second week of December (see timetable for specific dates).
 Adjunct faculty may also provide letters of recommendation to their Dean as part of this process.